-The Institute for Healthcare Optimization’s approach to managing variability in healthcare delivery is the central theme of Joint Commission Resources’ second edition of the book: Managing Patient Flow in Hospitals: Strategies and Solutions
+The IHO’s approach to managing variability in healthcare delivery is the central theme of Joint Commission Resources’ second edition of the book: Managing Patient Flow in Hospitals: Strategies and Solutions

 Serving the Needs of the Community Donald Erwin, MD, CEO of St. Thomas Community Health Center, speaks about the importance of the IHO’s approach to systems optimization, variability management, and operational efficiency in providing greater access and quality of care for patients.